govuk-one-login/mobile-ios-logging/Sources/Logging/README.md

 }
 ```

-You can even conform your view controller directly to the `LoggableScreenV2` protocol:
+You can even conform your view controller directly to the `LoggableScreen` protocol:

 ```swift
 import UIKit